5 Ways to Make Low Ceilings Appear Higher in Mobile Homes

-Low ceilings are a design burden for a lot of manufactured homeowners.
-For many years, most mobile and manufactured homes were built with 7 foot side walls.
+For many years, most mobile and manufactured homes were built with 7-foot side walls.
 Even if the home has cathedral ceilings, owners were often still stuck with low ceilings in bedrooms and bathrooms.
 Builders tried to combat low ceilings by using paneling with large vertical lines but that could only do so much.
-In this article, I will give you some tips and tricks to help make low ceilings in a manufactured home appear taller.
+In this article, I will give you some tips and tricks to help make low ceilings appear higher in mobile homes.

 5 Quick and Easy Ways to Make Low Ceilings Appear Higher

-The standard 7′ side wall can make a large room appear smaller but these 5 easy and affordable changes can help make your ceilings appear taller and your rooms seem larger.
-Something as simple as a new coat of paint, a few well placed pictures, or even a simple curtain rod change can make the room feel larger.
+The standard 7′ side wall can make a large room appear smaller but these simple ways to make low ceilings appear higher in mobile homes will help.
+Something as simple as a new coat of paint, a few well-placed pictures, or even a simple curtain rod change can make the room feel larger.

 Most ceilings are generally painted the basic white.
 However, there are a couple of different ways to make low ceilings appear higher, which will make the room appear larger.

-If you like lots of color you can use cool color palettes on the walls with a lighter shade on the ceiling.
+If you like lots of colors you can use cool color palettes on the walls with a lighter shade on the ceiling.